Redbu11dev/UnitPlates/README.md

 TODO list:
 - Did not bother with critter nameplates yet (just turn them off in UnitXP-SP3 for now, and it will be preferable mostly anyways)
 - Did not test it in party/raid yet, will probably have to adjust for these cases
-- Did not have time to test with pets, but should be working (if not, I will fix when I am able to)
-- Add hunter pet happines indicator (only for your own pet, and only if not happy)
 - Add threat display (at least minimal indication - 0/100 %)
 - More range indicators - melee / throwing / shooting , maybe spells as well
 - More buffs/debuffs (can only show as much as there are in local library, but the library is based on shaguplates - so at the very least no less than shaguplates can show)